spring-projects/spring-ai/README.md

 Welcome to the Spring AI project!

-The Spring AI provides a Spring-friendly API and abstractions for developing AI applications.
+The Spring AI project provides a Spring-friendly API and abstractions for developing AI applications.

 Let's make your `@Beans` intelligent!